gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 {: #sctp-DTLS-encrypt-chunk-states-2 title="Protected SCTP Packets" artwork-align="center"}

-The diagram shown in {{sctp-DTLS-encrypt-chunk-states-2}} describes the structure of an protected SCTP packet being sent after the DTLS Chunk VALIDATION or PROTECTED state has been reached.
+The diagram shown in {{sctp-DTLS-encrypt-chunk-states-2}} describes the structure of a protected SCTP packet being sent after the DTLS Chunk VALIDATION or PROTECTED state has been reached.
 Such packets are built with the SCTP common header.
 Only one DTLS chunk can be sent in a SCTP packet.